 You'll notice that although I wrote the recipe for the traditional oblong 9 x 13-inch pan, I made it in a square dish.
 There's a very good reason for that!
 While my husband enjoys desserts like this, and he will, and did, eat it when I gave it too him on a plate after supper, always proclaiming them as delicious... they don't taunt him like they do me.

-So I prepared the full filling recipe and set half of it aside to use for something else, like a mixed berry trifle that I can assemble into individual pint sized Mason jars.
+Since I'm using some fruit here too, I prepared the full filling recipe and set half of it aside to use for something else, like a mixed berry trifle that I can assemble into individual pint sized Mason jars.
 A little leftover or store-bought pound cake or angel food cake is really all you need to create them.
 Simply layer in cake, pudding mix and a little fruit and you have a simple no-brainer dessert that can be eaten right away, or is even better when left to settle in the fridge for an hour or two.
+Without the added fruit, you can usually fit the full filling recipe in the smaller pan.

 Strawberry fans are always a pretty garnish for desserts like this and they are super easy to make!

 The filling I do for my icebox cake is just a little bit different from the usual plain pudding one that you'll find across the net and I really think you'll like it.
-Oh... and by the way, the dessert you see pictured was made with a mix of lower sugar, sugar free, low fat and/or fat free products, and let me tell you - it was still pretty incredible tasting!
+Oh... and by the way, this dessert can be made with a mix of lower sugar, sugar free, low fat and/or fat free products.
+The one pictured at the top sure was, and let me tell you - it was still pretty incredible tasting!
+Be sure to try out some of the other variations listed at the bottom of the recipe also, like this Pineapple Icebox Cake!
+I use the full filling recipe and make this one with vanilla wafers in a 8-inch square pan, which you can do with any of these versions.
+It's divine!

 Recipe: Icebox Cake©From the Kitchen of Deep South Dish